WindyBanana/launcify/docs/FAQ.md

 **Custom domain:** $10-15/year if you want yourname.com

 Most services have generous free tiers:
-- Clerk: Free up to 10,000 users
+- Clerk: Free up to 10,000 monthly active users
-- Convex: Free for small projects
+- Convex: Free tier with 1 million function calls/month
-- Axiom: Free 500MB logs/month
+- Axiom: Free tier with 500 GB/month
+- Linear: Free with 250 active issues (unlimited team members)

 ### Can I make money with apps built using this?